Rio police investigate Taylor Swift concert organizers after fan’s death - BusinessWorld Online

 Rio police investigate Taylor Swift concert organizers after fan’s death

+The police will investigate whether entertainment firm Time for Fun (T4F) committed the crime of endangering human life or health.

-Fans and concertgoers said they had been banned from entering the venue with bottles of water despite the extreme heat in the city which hit 59.3 degrees Celsius on the day of the event.
+Fans and concert-goers said they had been banned from entering the venue with bottles of water despite the extreme heat in the city which hit 59.3 degrees Celsius (138.7 degrees Fahrenheit) on the day of the event.

 “The organizers of the event will be called to give evidence and further investigations are underway to ascertain the facts,” Rio’s civil police said in a statement.